Takers: Plot

-Welles and Hatcher show up on the scene, and, after learning of the robbers' escape through the sewer system, remember a map of the city subway system from the Russian gang hideout, and deduce that they must be escaping through the stations marked on the map where the sewers intersect the subway.
+Welles and Hatcher show up on the scene, and, after learning of the robbers' escape through the sewer system, remember a map of the city subway system from the Russian gang hideout, and deduce that they must be escaping through the stations marked on the map.
 They rush to the nearest station, where they find Jesse, and a chase ensues, during which Jesse hides his bag of money and is cornered.
 He shoots Detective Hatcher and escapes while Welles stops to aid his partner, who dies from his wound.

-Jesse reconvenes with the rest of the crew at a hotel room, and admits to the shooting of Hatcher.
-It is now revealed that Ghost had previously cut a deal with the Russian gangsters to kill his former accomplices in exchange for half of the heist's take.
+Jesse reconvenes with the rest of the crew at a hotel room.
+It is now revealed that Ghost had previously cut the same deal with the Russian gangsters to rob the truck but doublecrossed them by going early, effectively cutting them out.
 Ghost gives the Russians the hotel room number, then escapes out the bathroom window, just before the Russians storm the room and attempt to kill the crew.
-A.J. sacrifices himself to save the others in the ensuing gunfight, and the rest of the crew is able to kill the Russians and flee the building before the police arrive.
-Jake and Jesse return home where, to their horror, Jake finds Lilly's corpse, and Jesse finds the safe where they kept their secret stash of money opened and cleaned out.
-The police surround their bar, and shoot the two when they make a suicide charge outside, killing them.
+A.J. sacrifices himself to save the others in the ensuing gunfight, and the rest of the crew are able to kill the Russians and flee the building before the police arrive.
+Jake and Jesse return home where Jake finds Lilly's corpse.
+Also, the safe where they kept their secret stash of money has been cleaned out.
+The police surround their bar and kill both when they make a suicide charge outside.

 Gordon and John separate to make their escape, but realize that Ghost intends to take all of their money, which is being held by Scott, a well-connected fence.
 Ghost sneaks onto Scott's private plane and kills him, taking their laundered money in two suitcases.
 Gordon and Detective Welles arrive, and a three-way Mexican standoff results in which Ghost hits both Gordon and Welles.
 As Ghost prepares to finish Gordon off, John arrives and shoots him dead.
-John recognizes Welles as the same cop, who was with the little girl.
+John recognizes Welles as the same cop who was with the little girl.
 John and Gordon refuse to kill Welles.
-John and an injured Gordon take the money and drive off, with Gordon's sister Naomi in tow.
 A gravely wounded Welles manages to call 911 for help on his cell phone.
+John and an injured Gordon take the money and drive off with Gordon's sister Naomi in tow, John asks Gordon "Are we good, brother?" and Gordon replies by saying "All signs point to it."